tquin/pirouette/README.md

 ## Configuration

-Configuration for pirouette is done through a `pirouette.toml` file.
-By default, pirouette will look for this in the current working directory, or `/config` for a container.
-You can override this by specifying a full path in the environment variable `PIROUETTE_CONFIG_FILE`.
+All configuration for pirouette is done through a `pirouette.toml` file.
+Pirouette will look for this file in this order:

+- Value from `PIROUETTE_CONFIG_FILE` environment variable, if set
+- If running in a container: `/config/pirouette.toml`
+- Otherwise: `${CWD}/pirouette.toml`

 ### Source